dhgutteridge/Brew-Distance/README.rst

 processing would require extension by the end user.

-Under Python 2, all non-Unicode strings are converted to UTF-8 encoding to ensure multi-byte characters are treated correctly.
+Under Python 2, all non-Unicode strings are converted to UTF-8 encoding to try to ensure multi-byte characters are treated correctly.

 Compatibility
 -------------